RaduCioata/f1/README.md

 # Formula One Statistics Dashboard

 A modern, interactive dashboard for visualizing Formula One driver statistics.
-Built with Next.js, TypeScript, and Chart.js, this application provides a comprehensive view of F1 driver performance data with interactive visualizations.
+Built with Next.js, TypeScript, and Chart.js, this application provides a comprehensive view of F1 driver performance data with interactive visualizations and real-time updates via Socket.IO.

 ## Features